-- 5.2 The strategy to improve compliance with food law and maintain a high level of compliance will be further developed following release of the Food Law (Code of Practice) England, and include: - programmed inspections of 492 (551) food premises, based upon risk; - targeting non-compliant business with effective use of appropriate enforcement tools; - trialling the web based facility "Scores on the Doors", which allows consumers to access information on the standards of hygiene in any food business in the City, with the hygiene rated as a visual score; - collaborating with forums/focus groups to target specific businesses to enable an exchange of information and gain an understanding of the obstacles some businesses face in complying with food law; - running management of food safety workshops as a recognised intervention tool to support compliance in non-compliant, and smaller businesses.
+- 5.2 The strategy to improve compliance with food law and maintain a high level of compliance will be further developed following release of the Food Law (Code of Practice) England, and include: - programmed inspections or interventions of 517 food premises, based upon risk; - targeting non-compliant business with effective use of appropriate enforcement tools; - continue to promote, enhance and drive improvement through the National Food Hygiene Rating System, in particular through the promotion of the scheme by consumers by harnessing the power and influence of the local media, health promotion initiatives and public events; - collaborating with forums/focus groups to target specific businesses to enable an exchange of information and gain an understanding of the obstacles some businesses face in complying with food law; - running management of food safety workshops as a recognised intervention tool to support compliance in non-compliant, and smaller businesses; and - examining the implications of regulating wider food standards following the recent decision on unitary status (this is in relation to trading standards). - 5.3 The Food Safety Enforcement Policy has been revised to reflect new government guidance.